-Within the museum quarter of Metelkova there is a department of the National Museum of Slovenia standing in the neighborhood of the Slovenian Ethnographic Museum and the Museum of Contemporary Art – Metelkova.
+There are more Ljubljana museums located within the museum quarter of Metelkova.
+A department of the National Museum of Slovenia is standing in the neighbourhood of the Slovenian Ethnographic Museum and the Museum of Contemporary Art – Metelkova.

-From Tuesday to Sunday, from 10 am to 6 pm.
-Mondays, January 1, May 1, November 1, December 25 closed.
+From Tuesday to Sunday, from 10 am to 6 pm

-The ground floor of the museum building is an open display of archaeological findings, as it is situated where the Roman settlement of Emona existed about 2000 years ago.
+The ground floor of the museum building is an open display of archaeological findings.
+Namely, it is situated where the Roman settlement of Emona existed about 2000 years ago.

 Tuesday–Sunday: 10.00–18.00, Thursday: 10.00–21.00.
 Mondays, 1 January, 1 November and 25 December: Closed.

-The Architectural Museum of Ljubljana is the main museum for architecture in Slovenia.
+Of all the Ljubljana museums and Slovenia museums the Architectural Museum of Ljubljana is the main museum for architecture.
 Temporary exhibitions from the field of architecture, design

-As it is situated at the beautiful Fuzine Castle, you can see both and kill two birds with one stone.
-Since this is located in the suburbs, it is recommended that you travel by bike or by city bus No. 20 or 22.
+As it is situated at the beautiful Fuzine Castle, you can admire both and kill two birds with one stone.
+Since this is located in the suburbs, it is recommended to get there by bike or by city bus No. 20 or 22.

 From Tuesday to Sunday from 10 am to 6 pm.
 Thursdays from 10 am to 8 pm.
 Closed: On Mondays, 1 January, 1 November, 25 December.

 The twentieth century was one of the most bitter and turbulent periods of Slovenian history.
-During this time, Slovenes had been part of several countries and state regimes, survived two world wars, joined the technological revolution, and in the last, independence war, we achieved an independent state.
+During this time, Slovenes had been part of several countries and state regimes.
+We survived two world wars, joined the technological revolution, and in the last, independence war, we achieved an independent state.

 The museum provides a range of programs for both children and adults.

-Tuesday to Sunday, 10am – 6pm (excluding public holidays, with the exception of February 8, the Slovenian Cultural Holiday).
+Tuesday to Sunday, 10am – 6pm (excluding public holidays, except for February 8, the Slovenian Cultural Holiday).